mohammad-re2004/instagram_clone/README.md

 Feed: Infinite scroll with lazy loading

-Stories: 24-hour ephemeral content with viewer tracking
+Stories: 24-hour ephemeral content with viewer trackin

 Explore: Discover new content and users